fstrozzi/bioruby-pipengine/README.md

 So the two command lines need two different outputs from the same set of samples, therefore two **groups** keywords are defined as well as two placeholders ```<groups1>``` and ```<groups2>```

-Once the step has been defined in the pipeline YAML, pipengine must be invoked using the **-g** parameter, to specify the samples that should be processed by this step:
+Once the step has been defined in the pipeline YAML, pipengine must be invoked using the **-g** parameter, to specify the samples that should be grouped together by this step:

 ```shell
 pipengine -p pipeline.yml -g SampleA,SampleB SampleC,SampleB